-This article will cover everything you need to know to use Reclaim's Linear integration, which automatically syncs issues created in Linear to scheduled Tasks in Reclaim.
+Reclaim's Linear integration automatically syncs issues created in Linear to scheduled Tasks in Reclaim.
 It's a great way to make sure that you actually get time blocked in your calendar for the issues assigned to you in Linear.

 Requirements for using the integration

-You must have a Linear account and at least one team set up.
+A Linear account and with at least workspace set up.

 How Reclaim tasks display in synced Linear issues